 Caring, committed volunteers are at the heart of Horizon Hospice's Circle of Care.
 Since its inception, Horizon has built its sterling reputation on the compassion and skill of very special individuals who contribute their time, talents and true generosity to patients at the end-of-life and their families.
 We provide comprehensive training and support for our volunteers.

 We have volunteers that work out of our Chicago and Olympia Fields offices and the Ada F. Addington Inpatient Hospice Unit at Rush University Medical Center.
 You can choose the location that is most convenient for you.

 If you are looking for a personally enriching and emotionally gratifying volunteer experience, you can choose to become involved in different ways.

-Inpatient unit volunteers assist with patient visits, family hospitality and staff support at our new 13 bed Inpatient Unit, located on the fifth floor of the Johnston R. Bowman Center on the Rush University Medical Center campus, 710 S. Paulina Street (a very short walk from the CTA Pink Line Polk St. Station, the Harrison Street Bus, and the Blue Line Medical Center Station).
+Inpatient unit volunteers assist with patient visits, family hospitality and staff support at our 13 bed Inpatient Unit, located on the fifth floor of the Johnston R. Bowman Center on the Rush University Medical Center campus, 710 S. Paulina Street (a short walk from the CTA Pink Line Polk St. Station, the Harrison Street Bus and the Blue Line Medical Center Station).

 Direct care volunteers assist the patient and family in the home.
 Volunteers may simply visit with the patient or provide respite for the caregiver.
 Bi-lingual Spanish speakers are strongly encouraged to apply.